snipe/gh-pr-content-checker/README.md

-# Checking PRs for words and other things
+# Checking PRs for words

-Based on the [actions template](https://github.com/actions/javascript-template), we'll try to create a new action.
-This new action will check for the presence of a word in the body or diff in a PR.
-It uses the GitHub API, so you'll need to provide a token.
-Don't worry, that's built-in.
+This action checks for the presence of a word in the body or diff in a PR.

 # Using this action

-You would need to add this in a file in `.github/workflows`
+You need to add this in a file in `.github/workflows` and set appropriate options.

 ```
 name: "Check PR for word"